-- Maintenance programming needs to go from primarily reactive to primarily proactive to improve service but legislation makes this a challenge. - The workforce in road maintenance specialities is ageing so succession planning is an important process. - Road use across the shire has changed and will continue to evolve.
-Council cant easily afford to upgrade where use is infrequent or rotational and is not always aware which roads will be hit in a coming year.
+- Designs not complete within required time frames adds project risk with the scope variations during delivery resulting in increased project costs. - Maintenance programming needs to go from primarily reactive to primarily proactive to improve service but legislation makes this a challenge. - The workforce in road maintenance specialities is ageing so succession planning is an important process. - Road use across the shire has changed and will continue to evolve.
+Council can't easily afford to upgrade where use is infrequent or rotational and is not always aware which roads will be hit in a coming year.
 Improving intelligence on road use and improving assets where it is able and reasonable to do so will be an ongoing activity. - The ability to provide adequate roads is also impacted by other authority assets.
 Water and irrigation authorities affect how and if Council can provide roads and road works.
 As these authorities are outside the control of Council a wider collaborative approach needs to be developed, or alternative solutions found, to minimise risk to services. - Funding sources are not keeping up with the increase in costs to provide the service. - Funding schemes change with the governments so having a guaranteed, reliable and certain longer term funding source isn't possible.
 Long term planning for external assistance is therefore equally difficult. - Opportunities to use internet of things as an asset information resource should be investigated to potentially lower cost or improve the currency of information.
 For example as live traffic counts for pedestrian or road traffic.